PaulBerger56/Avengers-Spring2023/IslandOdyssey/README.txt

 "n" New Game - This starts a new game which uses the default map and all visited flags are set to false.

-"save" Continue a Saved Game (in progress) - This will allow you to load a save file which has visited room
-            flags set to true.

 "l" Load Game - This will allow you to load a save game file and start from where you last save in the game.

-"x" Quit the Game - This will exit out of the program completely.
+"q" Quit the Game - This will exit out of the program completely.

 During the Game you have 10 options, all of which are case-insensitive: